tomMoulard/blog/content/posts/2025-12-05-factory-vs-singleton-go-http-apis.md

 }
 ```

-See how the `UserService` doesn't care whether it gets a `RealClient` or `MockClient`?
-That's the power of interfaces and the Factory pattern!
+`UserService` doesn't care which client it gets.
+That's the point.

 ---

-## Production Tips: Making Your Factory-Based Code Bulletproof
+## Production Hardening

-Now that you're convinced Factory is the way to go, here are some production-hardening tips I've learned the hard way:
+Some things I've learned from production incidents:

 ### 1. Always Limit Response Body Size